 REITs often provide better than average dividends, and those dividends can increase over time as the REIT’s properties appreciate in value.

-If a $3,000 minimum, the initial investment is too rich for your blood, there is company in the REIT arena called Fundrise.
+If a $3,000 minimum, the initial investment is too rich for your blood, there is a company in the REIT arena called Fundrise.
 Funrise offers an eRIET.
 Think of an eREIT as a crowdfunded real estate and you can start wetting your feet in real estate market with just $500.

 Fundrise pools relatively small sums from everyday investors and uses the money to help developers finance their projects.
 You can invest with Fundrise’s Starter Portfolio for just $500.
 The advisory fee is 0.15%, and the management fee is 0.85%.